ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 ### Can we have multiple edge clusters?

-Today, 1 single NSX-T Edge cluster is necesarry.
+Today, 1 single NSX-T Edge cluster is necessary.

 <a name="averageconfiguration"></a>

-### We currently have 300 edges and about 5000 simultaneous rdp, will the average configuration "4 vcpu / 8 Go RAM / 200 Go" manage the flows?
+### We currently have 300 edges and about 5000 simultaneous RDP, will the average configuration "4 vcpu / 8 Go RAM / 200 Go" manage the flows?

-The sizing will depend on the services you activate or consume on your edges (firewalling or loadbalancing..).
+The sizing will depend on the services you activate or consume on your edges (firewalling or loadbalancing).

-Today the size M edge node might not fit for you, the 4.1.1 release will grant you new features like "edge nodes scale up", allowing you to raise to L or XL profils.
+Today the size M edge node might not fit for you.
+The 4.1.1 release will grant you new features like "edge nodes scale up", allowing you to raise to L or XL profiles.

 All this will depend on your use cases and the metrics you have on your platform.

 <a name="VRF"></a>

-### If we don't want to have a VRF to split the T0, what would be the solution besides Training or buying a new PCC ?
+### If we don't want to have a VRF to split the T0, what would be the solution besides training or buying a new PCC?

 It is possible not to use the VRF and use the T1.